ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/abilities_advanced.md

          WEAPON.unequippedEvent:Connect(OnUnequipped)
          ```

+12. We've written the script, but we can't forget to add it to our fire staff object.

+     Within the Client Context folder that is holding the art model of the staff, create a new folder and call it "Scripts".
+Drag the WeaponAimClient script into here!

 So this was the first half of the camera aim setup--we have created a script for the client context, that only each individual player uses.
 The next part is the script that will live in a server context, as this is the part that needs to be replicated back to the server.

 This server script will seem fairly similar to the client script, but this one is directly changing and affecting variables of the player.